egg303/viewer/README.md

 # viewer
-dumb image viewer with different zoom levels and correct animated gif timing using electron framework
+dumb image viewer with different zoom levels and correct animated gif timing using the electron framework